 Not ready to put your garden to bed just yet?

 Luckily, gardening doesn’t have to end when summer does.
-There are plenty of great ways to extend your harvest season so you can keep eating those garden-fresh veggies all through the fall!
+There are plenty of ways to extend your harvest season so you can keep eating those garden-fresh veggies all through the fall!

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.